 A new Science study shows providing free vouchers for water treatments to the poor screens out those who won't use them without deterring those who do.

 At the UN General Assembly last month, world leaders reiterated their commitment to the 2030 Agenda—including commitments in the Sustainable Development Goals (SDGs) on ending hunger and malnutrition.
-How can policies on trade and markets now help to achieve these objectives?

 New book shows the growth of microcredit in Bangladesh has helped lift some 2.5 million people out of poverty over 20 years.